-Debit Card fraud has become more prevalent in the world today especially with all the merchant data breaches.
-In light of all these events, Altonized has tightened the security measures on our debit card program to not only protect the members but also the Credit Union.
+Debit card fraud has become more prevalent in the world today especially with all the merchant data breaches.
+In light of all these events, Altonized has tightened the security measures on our Debit Card Program to not only protect the members but also the credit union.
 Currently, all debit cards carry the restriction that any use outside of Illinois or Missouri requires a PIN number.
-If you are going to be travelling outside of the Bi-State area, please contact the Credit Union so that your card may be unrestricted for your travel period.
+If you are going to be traveling outside of the Bi-State area, please contact the credit union so that your card may be unrestricted for your travel period.

 Identity Theft Protection

 Identity theft can occur when an individual obtains personal information such as your social security number, date of birth, address and financial account numbers.
 Once this information has been taken, the thief will assume your identity allowing them to illegally purchase items, open accounts or even apply for loans.
 Please use the following tips to help protect yourself:

 Check your credit report on an annual basis to ensure all information is correct.
 Go to annualcreditreport.com for your free copy

 Never give your personal information or card numbers over the phone unless you initiated the call